 You see, many people want to climb the wealth ladder and make it to $10 million or more in wealth.
 At least, I presume that to be the case for people reading this blog.

 Most people ARE NOT willing to take the risks required in order to get there.
+It’s no surprise that people like to play safe, but that’s not the quickest or most surefire way to make it to the top.

 Remember earlier I said the psychological emotion of fear of failure exceeds most people’s motivation to succeed.